 Teaching Licensing Classes – Passing it On

 Recently I have joined a team of club members who teach license classes to others who want to get licensed or upgrade their existing Amateur Radio licenses.
 Teaching provides a way to improve my presentation skills and also helps me to really understand the material that we teach about Amateur Radio.
 It is always a thrill at the end of the class to see so many people earn their licenses or upgrades.

 Presentation On Building And Operating A Mobile HF Station

 We recently had the chance to do a presentation on building and operating a mobile HF station for the Nashua Area Radio Club here in New Hampshire, USA.
-I thought it would be interesting for our readers to see this presentation as it contains some new information that we have not previously covered on our Blog.
+I thought it would be interesting for our readers to see this presentation as it contains some new information we have not previously covered on our Blog.

 Mobile HF Antennas

-Safety in mounting mobile antennas and anything else on the exterior of you vehicle is a primary concern.
+Safety in mounting mobile antennas and anything else on the exterior of your vehicle is a primary concern.
 This was discussed in some detail during the presentation.
 The best source to understand safety considerations and proper installation and mounting of Mobile HF antennas is Alan Applegate’s excellent website, K0BG.com.

 The most important part of any Amateur Radio Station is the antenna system.
-This is especially true in a Mobile HF Station because antennas in these applications are almost always short loaded verticals.
+This is especially true in a Mobile HF Station because antennas in these applications are almost always short-loaded verticals.
 To create an effective antenna system for a Mobile HF application, one must pay extra attention to the “3 R’s” – Radiation Resistance, Loading Coil Loss, and Ground Loss.
-Radiation Resistance (a measure of the antenna’s ability to transfer transmitter power to radiated waves) is the “good R” and the other two R’s dissipate power from our transmitter in the form of heat.
+Radiation Resistance (a measure of the antenna’s ability to transfer transmitter power to radiated waves) is the “good R,” and the other two R’s dissipate power from our transmitter in the form of heat.